-- Scalability (OS6400/6850/6855).
-You can configure up to 32 link aggregation groups that can consist of 2, 4, or 8 Ethernetports. - Scalability (OS9000/OS9000E).
-You can configure up to 128 link aggregation groups that can consist of 2, 4, or 8 Ethernetports. - Reliability.
+- Scalability.
+You can configure up to 32 link aggregation groups that can consist of 2, 4, or 8 Ethernetports. - Reliability.
 If one of the physical links in a link aggregate group goes down, the link aggregate group can still operate. - Ease of Migration.
 Link aggregation can ease the transition from a Gigabit Ethernet backbone to a 10 Gigabit Ethernet backbone. - Interoperability with Legacy Switches.
 Static link aggregation can interoperate with OmniChannel on legacy switches.